-DLNR NEWS RELEASE: Boater Access to Haleiwa Small Boat Harbor Is Limited During Emergency Rescue Efforts for Downed Helicopter CrewsPosted on Jan 15, 2016 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Boater Access to Haleiwa Small Boat Harbor Is Limited During Emergency Rescue Efforts for Downed Helicopter CrewsPosted on Jan 15, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Portions of the Department of Land and Natural Resources’ Haleiwa small boat harbor are being used as an emergency command center authorized by the Division of Boating and Ocean Recreation, and set up by the Honolulu Police Department during multi-agency rescue efforts today for the missing crews of two Marine Corps helicopters which collided last night off Haleiwa.
 Officers from DLNR’s Division of Conservation and Resources Enforcement are assisting by checking the shoreline from Waialua to Kaena Point for any debris.